 - Computer programming: ISTPs would make good computer programmers because they are observant, analytical, and react well to change.

 - Pilot: The ISTP personality type that has an adventurous nature should pursue a commercial pilot’s license.
 Not only would they be able to see the world, but ISTP know how to stay calm under pressure and adapt to any sudden complications.

 ISTPs should choose career paths that allow them to work with their hands and offer opportunities to learn.
-The ISTP-T personality types would do especially well in computer programming because they enjoy manipulating the world around them.
+The career personality profiler is a helpful tool for determining The Crafter’s ideal occupation.
+The ISTP-T personality types do especially well in computer programming because they enjoy manipulating the world around them.

 How does ISTP prepare for a job interview?

 To prepare for a job interview, ISTP should follow the three steps below.